ME-ICA/tedana/docs/outputs.rst

 .. image:: /_static/example_bad_component.png
   :align: center

-Above, you can appreciate a component that was rejected.
+Above, you can review a component that was rejected.
 In this case, the subject moved each time the task was performed - which affected single slices of the fMRI volume.
-As this scan used multiband imaging (collecting multiple slices at once) the motion artifact occurs in more than once slice.
+This scan used multiband imaging (collecting multiple slices at once), so the motion artifact occurs in more than once slice.